DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 We have new balnce since we removed **$100**

-Now, let's log in again as Account B and move to the transaction endpoint so we can view the transations of Account A, which is NONE.
+Now, let's log in again as Account B and move to the transaction endpoint so we can view the transations of Account A.

 ![alt](/assets/images/vuln-api/A8.png)